-PPIs are recommended as first-line therapy for the treatment of severe GERD-related symptoms or erosive esophagitis (EE). $H_2RAs$ can be used in patients with mild symptoms or verified nonerosive disease.
-PPIs are more effective than $H_2RAs$ in providing symptomatic relief (83 versus 60 percent) and healing (78 versus 50 percent) of esophagitis.
+PPIs are recommended as first-line therapy for the treatment of severe GERD-related symptoms or erosive esophagitis (EE).
+H2RAs can be used in patients with mild symptoms or verified nonerosive disease.
+Acid suppression is the mainstay of therapy for GERD.
+PPIs provide the most rapid symptomatic relief and heal esophagitis in the highest percentage of patients.
+Although less effective than PPIs, H2RAs given in divided doses may be effective in some patients with less severe GERD.
+PPIs are more effective than H2RAs in providing symptomatic relief (83 versus 60 percent) and healing (78 versus 50 percent) of esophagitis.
 Because GERD is a chronic condition, continuous therapy to control symptoms and prevent complications is appropriate.

 PPIs are used in conjunction with various antimicrobials for the eradication of Helicobacter pylori, the most common cause of PUD.
 Antisecretory therapy with either $H_2RAs$ or PPIs accelerates ulcer healing and provides rapid symptomatic improvement.
 However, failure to eradicate H. pylori results in a 60 to 80 percent relapse rate after one year in the absence of continual maintenance antisecretory therapy.
-The rates of relapse following successful eradication of H. pylori range from 0.5 percent to up to 20 percent.
+The rates of relapse following successful eradication of H. pylori range from 0.5 percent to up to 20 percent. $^{11,12}$